svtk/AtomicKotlinCourse/Programming Basics/Repetition with while/Exercise 2/task.md

 ## Repetition with `while` (#2)

-Using a `while` loop create a function that sums up only even numbers up to a given number, which you provide as the argument.
+Using a `while` loop, write a function that sums only even numbers up to and including a given number, which you pass as the argument.